seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 prouder than the cur Achilles, and will not arm
 to-day; whereupon the Grecians begin to proclaim
 barbarism, and policy grows into an ill opinion.
-Soft! here comes sleeve, and t’other.
+Soft! here comes sleeve, and t'other.

 *Enter DIOMEDES, TROILUS following*